The Broken Tea Cup

 7

 Soon alone in the building, Mundlebranch shut off the lights.
 Though he appeared ready to start for his apartment, that’s not what he did.
 Instead, he locked the front door from inside the building, then headed for the rear exit.
 After opening the backdoor, a blast of cold air wasn’t the only thing he encountered.
-Waiting to enter were seven of the usual group of homeless he’d been helping in various ways.
+Waiting to enter were seven of the usual homeless folks Mundlebrance had been helping in various ways.

 Ten minutes later, the night’s arrivals were lying in sleeping bags that had been concealed in a storage closet.
 Confident Mundlebranch would be back just before daybreak so that all could leave unseen, everyone waved bye as he left.